Sustainable Development Goals 2030

 Environmental Sustainability

 Western Sydney University has a clear obligation to plan and implement actions for a more sustainable future.
-The Environmental Sustainability team, situated in the Office of Estate and Commercial at Western, seeks to develop practical and collaborative actions to emerging issues such as climate change and social responsibility.
+The Environmental Sustainability team, situated in the Division Infrastructure and Commercial at Western, seeks to develop practical and collaborative actions to emerging issues such as climate change and social responsibility.
 Progress in relation to organisational commitments and expectations, mitigation of environmental risks, and ensuring environmental compliance are all part of the business of environmental sustainability.

 Local and Global Networks